S4Y78C9S/TwitterTweetFilter/README.md

 - Add setting dialog.
 - Be able to set (any user name, filter words list) pair to hide.
 - Store hidden tweets to the other windows for just in case.
+- Own Addon Icon.

 SIMILAR ADDONS
 --------------
 - Larry filter for Twitter (https://addons.mozilla.org/firefox/addon/larry-filter/)
+-- One of the twitter filter but doesn't support UTF-8 :(

 COLLABORATORS
 -------------